Józef Czapski: Paris Committee and Second World War

 In 1921, Czapski entered the Academy of Fine Arts in Kraków, where he was taught by Wojciech Weiss and Józef Pankiewicz.
 Moving away from the classical tradition, he moved to Paris in 1924 where he helped to develop the Komitet Paryski (Paris Committee, subsequently abbreviated to the "Kapist" movement).
 Czapski began to hold exhibitions of his work but, encouraged by Ludwik Hering, increasingly moved to becoming a critic, writing essays on art, literature, and philosophy.
 Here he discovered Proust's À la recherche du temps perdu, which he read in French and wrote about in Polish.
 He returned to Poland in 1932, re-enlisting in 1939.
 He was subsequently captured by the Soviets and was successively interned in prison and labor camps in the USSR: Starobilsk, in eastern Ukraine, Pawliszczew Bor, in Smolensk Oblast, and Gryazovets, even further north, near the city of Vologda; here his love for Proust was crucial to his survival.
 In a barrack he lectured the internees with quotations from memory and this gave him the strength to overcome the extreme existential discomfort.
 He was one of 395 who avoided the fate of more than 20,000 murdered at Katyn and similar massacres.

 After the 1941 German invasion of the Soviet Union and signing the Sikorski-Mayski Agreement, Czapski joined the Polish II Corps under the command of General Anders.
 Between 1941 and 1942, Czapski was tasked with investigating the disappearance of Poles who had been in the captivity of the NKVD and subsequently massacred.
-He never received any satisfactory answers as to the fate of these men, but wrote about his experiences in two books, Reminiscences of Starobyelsk (1944) and The Inhuman Land (1949).
+He never received any satisfactory answers as to the fate of these men, but wrote about his experiences in two books, Memories of Starobielsk (1944) and The Inhuman Land (1949).
 During that period Czapski also met Aleksey Nikolayevich Tolstoy and Anna Akhmatova who is said to have dedicated one of her poems to him.

 Anders subsequently removed his army through the Persian Corridor, and in Baghdad Czapski began writing for the Polish army newspapers Orzeł Biały ('White Eagle') and Kurier Polski ('Polish Courier').